ethereum/consensus-specs/specs/core/1_shard-data-chains.md

 The only change is that this introduces the possibility of a penalization where the "whistleblower" that takes credit is NOT the block proposer.

-## Per-slot processing
+## Per-block processing

-### Operations
+### Transactions

-Add the following operations to the per-slot processing, in order the given below and _after_ all other operations (specifically, right after exits).
+Add the following transactions to the per-block processing, in order the given below and after all other transactions in phase 0.

 #### Branch challenges